 “Autumn Joy Stillbirth Research & Dignity Act” Honors Maplewood Family

-Legislation sponsored by Assembly Democrats Pamela Lampitt and Gabriela Mosquera to help reduce stillbirths in New Jersey and provide families with assistance to cope has been signed into law.
+An Assembly panel on Monday advanced bipartisan legislation sponsored on the Democratic side by Assemblywomen Pamela Lampitt and Gabriela Mosquera to help reduce stillbirths in New Jersey and provide families with assistance to cope.

-The law requires the establishment of policies and procedures that will ensure the dignified and sensitive management of each stillbirth and of a family’s grieving process following a stillbirth.
+The bill would require the establishment of policies and procedures that will ensure the dignified and sensitive management of each stillbirth and of a family’s grieving process following a stillbirth.

 Stillbirths are unintended fetal deaths and are traditionally identified as those which occur after 20 weeks of pregnancy or involve the unintended death of fetuses weighing 350 or more grams.
 Approximately one in every 160 pregnancies in the United States ends in stillbirth each year, a rate which is high compared with other developed countries.

-Furthermore, the law directs the Commissioner of Health, in consultation with the State Board of Medical Examiners, State Board of Nursing, State Board of Psychological Examiners, and State Board of Social Work Examiners, to develop policies to ensure that families experiencing a stillbirth receive psychological and emotional support.
+Furthermore, the bill directs the Commissioner of Health, in consultation with the State Board of Medical Examiners, State Board of Nursing, State Board of Psychological Examiners, and State Board of Social Work Examiners, to develop policies that doctors and nurses will be required to adhere to in order to ensure that families experiencing a stillbirth receive psychological and emotional support.

 In addition, the bill requires that the significance of autopsies be discussed with the family and requires the establishment of evaluation protocol to incorporate best practices for a thorough evaluation of a stillborn child.

 The bill directs the Commissioner of DOH to report to the Governor and the Legislature within eight years after the effective date of the bill on the findings of the evaluation and to include any recommendations for legislative action that the commissioner deems appropriate.